-- PSO1: Apply machine learning techniques, software tools to conduct experiments, interpret data and to solve complex problems. - PSO2: Design and development of intelligent automated systems for the benefit of society by the use of AI and ML. - PSO3: Adapt to a rapidly changing environment by learning and employing emerging software tools and technologies in the area of Artificial Intelligence and Machine Learning.
+- PSO1: Apply artificial intelligence techniques, software tools to conduct experiments, interpret data and to solve complex problems. - PSO2: Design and development of intelligent automated systems for the benefit of society by the use of AI. - PSO3: Adapt to a rapidly changing environment by learning and employing emerging software tools and technologies in the area of Artificial Intelligence.